-- The results of the TCR's coordination that are known for principal and diversionary lines are published on Corridor Rhine-Danube's website and in RNE's CIP.
+- 1. The results of the coordination of TCR coordination that are known for principal and diversionary lines of Corridor Rhine-Danube are published on the Corridor's website and in the CIP.
 Applicants may send their comments on the planned TCRs to the involved IM(s) by two months after publication, or due to timelines defined by national processes respectively.
 Comments from applicants have an advisory and supportive character and shall be taken into consideration as far as possible. - 2.
 Regular meetings of the Railway Undertaking Advisory Group (RAG) and Terminal Advisory Group (TAG) are used to discuss issues related with TCRs. - 3.
 Additional meetings with applicants, to discuss and resolve open issues, will be treated on a case by case basis.